arsaland/Dineh-Pharmaceutical-Website/README.md

 # Dineh Pharmaceutical Website Screenshots

-Responsive website design project for **Dineh**, one of Iran's leading pharmaceutical companies, focused on delivering a modern, user-friendly interface.
+Responsive website design project for **Dineh**, one of Iran's leading pharmaceutical companies, focused on delivering a modern, responsive user-friendly interface.
 Below are screenshots showcasing the key sections of the site.

 ---